CAR Book Club: October 2024

 We all have our best car books from our childhood too.
 Anything from small Ladybird copies to encyclopaedias on car designs.
 These things taught us everything we needed to know about cars when growing up.
 And the fact is simple, we won't ever stop learning.

-The best new car books at a glance:
+The best car books October 2024 at a glance:

 Because of this, new books simply don't stop being published.
 Whether they're classic car books or cover something brand new, people always have an urge for them.
-We've had notably less books come in this month, but that doesn't make it any less exciting.
-From indulging in truly fabulous motoring journalism stories from Jeremy Walton in some old Fords to burbling V8s from Pontiac.
-Read on to see what's been taking up the shelves in March 2024.
+We've read and reviewed three new releases in the past month or so.
+Read on to see what's been taking up space on our bookshelves this October.

 Pros